English name: Indo-Chinese Forest Lizard (aka “Blue-crested Lizard” or “IndoChinese Tree Agama”)

 Thai name: Ging-ga Hua Si Fa or Ging-ga Suan

 Description: To 42 cm long.
 Snout to base of tail is up to 14 cm.
 Body is robust and higher than it is wide.
-Has rough body scales and a back crest that runs from near the back of its head down to the middle of its back.
-Males have a much more prominent crest than females.
-Background color is grey to olive with a series of 3-5 reddish spots often running down the side.
-Head is large.
-Small spines can be seen just above the outer ear.
+Has rough body scales and a back crest that runs from the back of its head to the middle of its back, much more prominent in males than females.
+Grey to olive with a series of 3-5 reddish spots often running down the side.
 The upper lip is white.
 During breeding season the forebody of both males and females will turn a light electric blue.